 Artistic Director and Conductor

-ULLI REINER, is a 2017 Grammy Education Award finalist and 2016 semi finalist.
+Ulli Reiner is a 2017 Grammy Education Finalist and a four time Grammy nominee.
 Music is her life as an educator, conductor and violinist.
-She is the Orchestra Director for the Poway Unified School District since 1983.
-Ms. Reiner is an adjunct faculty member of Palomar College, Concertmaster of the Palomar College Symphony Orchestra, founder, Orchestra Manager and Concertmaster of the PUSD Adult School Poway Symphony Orchestra and Artistic Director of the PUSD Adult School Poway Symphonette.
+Ms. Reiner is the Orchestra Director for the Poway Unified School District since 1983 located in San Diego, California.
+Ms. Reiner is an adjunct faculty member of Palomar College, Concertmaster of the Palomar College Symphony Orchestra, founder, Orchestra Manager and Concertmaster of the PUSD Adult School Poway Community Symphony Orchestra and Artistic Director of the PUSD Adult School Poway Community Symphonette.
 Ms. Reiner is also Artistic Director and co-founder of the Youth Philharmonic Orchestra of San Diego-Intermediate Symphony, Suzuki School and formerly conductor and co-founder of the Civic Youth Orchestra-Intermediate String Orchestra and Chamber String ensembles.
 She was the founder and Orchestra Director of the Poway High School Symphony and has taught orchestra at Mt.
 Carmel High School, Black Mountain Middle School, Mesa Verde Middle School, and Meadowbrook Middle School.
 She is currently the Orchestra Director at Bernardo Heights Middle School, Twin Peaks Middle School, and also is the instructor for the Music Appreciation classes offered to non-music students.

-Ms. Reiner is a member of the National Association for Music Education, the California Music Educators Association, Suzuki Association of the Americas, Suzuki Association of San Diego, served on the Board of Directors and is a member of the American String Teachers Association and was an adjudicator for the Southern California School Band and Orchestra Association.
-She is currently an adjudicator for the Grossmont College Music Scholarship Committee, the Philharmonic Society of Los Angeles and Music Teachers Association of California.
-She currently hosts and founded the PUSD Orchestra Festival with such distinguished guest adjudicators; Jung-Ho Pak, Artistic Director of the Cap Cod Symphony and Interlochen School of the Arts, Dana Zimbric, Music Director of the California Symphony Orchestra and Dr. Ellen Weller, Music Director of the Palomar Symphony Orchestra.
+Ms. Reiner is a member of the National Association of Music Educators, the California Music Educators Association, the Suzuki Association of the Americas, Suzuki Association of San Diego, the American String Teachers Association, is currently the President of the California ASTA-SD branch, served on the Board of Directors of the American String Teachers Association as the Public School Representative and serves as an adjudicator for the Southern California School Band and Orchestra Association, Grossmont College, Music Teachers Association of California, the Philharmonic Society of Orange County and for CMEA.
+She currently hosts and founded the PUSD Orchestra Festival with such distinguished guest adjudicators; Jung-Ho Pak Artistic Director of the Cap Cod Symphony and Interlochen School of the Arts, Dana Zimbric Music Director of the California Chamber Orchestra and Dr. Ellen Weller Music Director of the Palomar Symphony Orchestra.
+She also founded and hosts the annual PUSD String Solo/Ensemble Festival.
 She was recognized in 1991 and again in 1993 by Outstanding Young Women of America and in 2000 was elected to the prestigious Who’s Who of American Teachers.
 Since 1995 she has led successful international concert tours of Salzburg, Vienna, London, and Paris conducting the Civic Youth Orchestra Chamber Strings and her “Mostly Mozart Orchestra” comprised of students from the Poway Unified School District.
 She was invited to conduct at the American String Teachers National Convention in Reno, Nevada in 2005 and also was the guest conductor for the San Diego Unified School District Honor Orchestra in the spring of 2005.
 Her orchestras continue to be invited yearly to perform in international festivals around the globe.